OpenLiberty/space-rover-mission/documentation/setup.md

 ## Local Network

-Connect the WiFi Router into a nearby power supply, wait till the green light starts blinking, which indicates it has successfully created a local WiFi network.
+Connect the WiFi Router into a nearby power supply and wait until the green light starts blinking, which indicates a local WiFi network has been successfully created.

 ![TP-Link Nano WiFi Router](../images/TP-Link-Nano-Wifi-Router.png)